CleanroomMC/cleanroom-website/docs/groovy-script/groovy/differences_from_java.md

 Prior to Java 10, you had to declare a variable using the variable type.
 After Java 10, using the keyword `var`, you could declare a variable using `var` without having to specify the type ahead of time.

-In Groovy, you can use `def` to accompish the same thing.
+In Groovy, you can use `def` to accomplish the same thing.

 ::: code-group